Liverpool have signed 16-year-old midfielder Harvey Elliott from Fulham.

 Elliott became Fulham's youngest player in September 2018 in the Carabao Cup at just 15.
 He had broken the previous record by 38 days.

 The England youth international cannot turn professional until his 17th birthday next April.

 But he's not the first young sporting superstar to make a name for themselves from an early age.

-Matthew Briggs is the youngest person ever to play in the Premier League.
+Before Harvey Elliot, Matthew Briggs held the record of youngest person ever to play in the Premier League.

 He made his Fulham debut aged just 16 years and 65 days back in 2007, coming on as a substitute in their match against Middlesbrough.

 He went on to play for Millwall and Colchester and in March 2018, it was announced that Barnet signed the defender on a non-contract basis.

 US golfer Lucy Li became the youngest ever person to qualify for the US Women's Open when she managed to win a spot in the 2014 competition at the age of just 11.

 She didn't manage to make it to the second part of the event, but certainly made a name for herself as a budding star of the future.